IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 <br/>

-It's recommended to use at least 20 images to obtain a reliable calibration.
+It's recommended to use at least 20 images to obtain a reliable calibration and it's useful to notice that we only need to compute it once, and then apply it to undistort each new frame.

 #### Lane Curvature and Vehicle Position
 Great!
 Now, we prepared our images.
 Let's keep in mind what our goal is: detect lane lines, measure their curvature and the vehicle position with respect to the center.